 Overall, the interior is pretty utilitarian for me.
 There isn’t a lot of features and it is pretty basic.
 I had thought there would be more bells and whistles, however, the lack of them makes sense for the buying market.

-Driving the Prius, it does a great job of being nimble even though it is longer than the normal Prius.
-I never felt like I was in a larger car and I had zero problems navigating into parking spots, parallel parking or changing lanes.
-I did have to plan a bit more when driving since it simply lacks a lot of get up and go.
+The car is nimble even though it is longer than the normal Prius.
+I never felt like I was in a larger car and I had zero problems navigating into parking spots, parallel parking, or changing lanes.
+I did have to plan a bit more when driving since it simply lacks a lot of get-up and go.

 There are lots of different hybrid models on the market now to choose from and while the Prius is higher than some, the overall combined fuel economy is hard to beat.
 Next time you are shopping for a new car, you better give the Prius V a look, you won’t be disappointed.